 - The SaaS provider you connect with

-- The development and technical supports you require
+- The development and technical support you require

 Apart from this, you need to factor in the following costs: